Ernie Barnes: The Sugar Shack

 Barnes created the painting The Sugar Shack in 1971.
-It gained international exposure when it was used on the Good Times television series and on the 1976 Marvin Gaye album I Want You.
+It gained international exposure when it was used on the Good Times television series (within the fictional show it's supposed to be the artwork of Jimmie Walker's J.J.
+Evans, an aspiring painter) and on the 1976 Marvin Gaye album I Want You.

-According to Barnes, he had created the original version of The Sugar Shack after reflecting upon his childhood, during which he was not "able to go to a dance."
+According to Barnes, he had created the original version of The Sugar Shack after reflecting upon his childhood, during which he was not "able to go to a dance" at the Durham Armory.
 In a 2008 interview, Barnes said, "The Sugar Shack is a recall of a childhood experience.
 It was the first time my innocence met with the sins of dance.
 The painting transmits rhythm so the experience is re-created in the person viewing it.
 To show that African-Americans utilize rhythm as a way of resolving physical tension."

+Barnes created a duplicate painting in 1976.
+It was sold at Christie's on May 12, 2022, to American businessman Bill Perkins, who paid $15.3 million for the work.
+The duplicate is on display at the California African American Museum (CAAM).

 The Sugar Shack has been known to art critics for embodying the style of art composition known as "Black Romantic," which, according to Natalie Hopkinson of The Washington Post, is the "visual-art equivalent of the Chitlin' circuit."

 When Barnes first created The Sugar Shack, he included his hometown radio station WSRC on a banner.
 (He incorrectly listed the frequency as 620, though it was actually 1410.
 Barnes confused what he used to hear WSRC's on-air personality Norfley Whitted saying "620 on your dial" when Whitted was at his former station WDNC in the early 1950s.)

 After Marvin Gaye asked him for permission to use the painting as an album cover, Barnes then augmented the painting by adding references that allude to Gaye's album, including banners hanging from the ceiling to promote the album's singles.

 During the Motown 25: Yesterday, Today, Forever anniversary television special on March 25, 1983, tribute was paid to The Sugar Shack with a dance interpretation of the painting.

 The original piece is currently owned by Eddie Murphy, and is on display at his home in Beverly Park, California.
-A duplicate created by Barnes was created in 1976 on display at the California African American Museum (CAAM).
-The duplicate was sold at Christie's on May 12, 2022 to American businessman Bill Perkins, who paid $15.3 million for the work.